Veneration: Judaism

-While Orthodox and Organized Judaism do not countenance the veneration of saints per se, veneration and pilgrimage to burial sites of holy Jewish leaders is an ancient part of the tradition.
+While Orthodox and Organized Judaism do not countenance the veneration of saints per se, veneration and pilgrimage to the burial sites of holy Jewish leaders is an ancient part of the tradition.
 The historian Ephraim Shoham-Steiner has shown that during the medieval period, there is evidence suggesting that some Jews (likely from the margins of society) visited the tombs of Christian saints in search of healing and relief from illness.
 Naturally, halakhic authorities opposed this practice, but their objections do not negate the fact that the phenomenon existed.

 Hasidic and Kabbalah-based Sephardic Jews have a strong tradition of veneration of saints, known in Hebrew as Tzaddikim.
 Much of Hasidic literature is replete with theology about saints.
 Veneration of Tzaddikim in Hasidic traditions are similar to in other religions, including lighting candles in their memory, making pilgrimages to their graves, eating meals in their memory, veneration of relics such as clothing or books used by the saint, and observing the yartzeit in a manner similar to saints days, which may include changes in the daily liturgy such as omitting tachanun liturgy on the yartzeit day, noting it as a quasi holiday.

 It is common for some Jews to visit the graves of many righteous Jewish leaders.
-The tradition is particularly strong among Moroccan Jews, and Jews of Sephardi descent, although also by some Ashkenazi Jews as well.
+The tradition is particularly strong among Moroccan Jews and Jews of Sephardi descent, although also among some Ashkenazi Jews as well.
 This is particularly true in Israel, where many holy Jewish leaders are buried.
 The Cave of the Patriarchs in Hebron, Rachel's Tomb in Bethlehem, Rabbi Shimon Bar Yochai in Mount Meron, the Baba Sali in Netivot, and that of Maimonides in Tiberius are examples of burial sites that attract large pilgrimages in the Near East.

 Many Hasidic sites in Ukraine, Poland, and Hungary draw large amounts of pilgrims, particularly in Uman, Ukraine; Lizhensk, Poland; and Kerestir, Hungary.

 In America, there are many examples, such as the grave of Rabbi Joel Teitelbaum in Kiryas Joel, Rabbi Shlomo Halberstam in Deans, New Jersey, Rabbi Chaim Zanvil Abramowitz in Monsey, NY, and Rabbi Menachem Mendel Schneerson, at the Ohel, in the cemetery in Queens where he is buried alongside his father-in-law.
 During his lifetime, Schneerson himself would frequently visit the gravesite (Ohel) of his father-in-law, where he would light candles and read letters and written prayers, and then place them on the grave, as is the custom of all Hasidic pilgrims venerating their saints.
 Today, visitors to the grave of Schneerson include Jews of Orthodox, Reform and Conservative background, as well as non-Jews.
 Pilgrims typically light candles and recite prayers of psalms and bring with them petitions of prayers written on pieces of paper which are then torn and left on the grave.